ibm-cloud-docs/power-iaas/pricing.md

 {{site.data.keyword.powerSys_notm}} provides AIX and IBM i stock images.
 The operating system version levels of the stock images are subject to change.

 You can also bring your own custom image to use on a {{site.data.keyword.powerSys_notm}} instance, but you must still purchase an operating system license for virtual server resources.
 If you bring your own custom image, you are charged for the image size and the storage tier that you use for the image.
 After you deploy a stock image (and only after deployment), you are charged for the space the image is stored in.
 The storage unit price (per GB) for the stored boot images is same as the selected storage tier (Tier 0 or Tier 3) where your boot disks are deployed.
 To identify the estimated storage rates, use the Cost Estimator tool.
 To reduce costs you can capture the virtual machine and delete when it is not needed.
 The pricing for AIX and IBM i operating system license is not determined by whether you use a custom image or a stock image.
-To learn more, go to [Deploying a custom image within a {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-deploy-custom-image).
+To learn more, go to [Deploying a custom image within a {{site.data.keyword.powerSys_notm}}](/docs/allowlist/power-iaas?topic=power-iaas-deploy-custom-image).

 The {{site.data.keyword.powerSys_notm}} also provides Linux&reg; stock images.
 You may select a Linux stock image provided by IBM or bring your own Red Hat Linux Enterprise (RHEL) and SUSE Linux Enterprise Server (SLES) image OVA format.
-For a Linux subscription, you may opt to use a [full Linux&reg; subscription](/docs/power-iaas?topic=power-iaas-set-full-Linux) for {{site.data.keyword.powerSys_notm}} or obtain the subscription for the Linux operating system directly from the vendor.
-For more information about how to create an OVA format Linux image, see [deploying a Linux virtual machine](/docs/power-iaas?topic=power-iaas-linux-deployment).
+For a Linux subscription, you may opt to use a [full Linux&reg; subscription](/docs/allowlist/power-iaas?topic=power-iaas-set-full-Linux) for {{site.data.keyword.powerSys_notm}} or obtain the subscription for the Linux operating system directly from the vendor.
+For more information about how to create an OVA format Linux image, see [deploying a Linux virtual machine](/docs/allowlist/power-iaas?topic=power-iaas-linux-deployment).

 ## Processor types
 {: #pricing-processor}

 You are charged different rates depending on the processor type you choose for your virtual machine (VM). **Dedicated processors** are priced the highest as they provide the best overall performance. **Shared capped processors** cost slightly more than **shared uncapped processors** because of their flexibility in addressing licensing restrictions.
 The processors are all charged on an hourly prorated basis according to the machine type, processor type, and the number of cores used in a month.

 Each processor has a different hourly rate depending on its type (**Dedicated** vs **Uncapped shared**).
 Processors also have a different hourly rate depending on the system that they are on **(Dedicated S922** vs **Dedicated E980**).
-For information on different processor type functions, see [What's the difference between capped and uncapped shared processor performance?How do they compare to dedicated processor performance?](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#processor).
+For information on different processor type functions, see [What's the difference between capped and uncapped shared processor performance?How do they compare to dedicated processor performance?](/docs/allowlist/power-iaas?topic=power-iaas-powervs-faqs#processor).

 All prices mentioned on this page are illustrative and do not represent the actual amounts used for billing.
-To calculate the exact pricing, use the [IBM cost estimator](https://cloud.ibm.com/estimator){: external}.
+To generate an estimated price, use the [{{site.data.keyword.powerSys_notm}} cost estimator](https://cloud.ibm.com/power/estimate){: external} tool.
+For more information, see [Generating an estimate](/docs/allowlist/power-iaas?topic=power-iaas-generating-an-estimate).
 {: important}

-The following tables shows the base price and how different processor types affect the cost per system:
+The following tables show how different processor types affect the cost per system:

 | Number of cores (S922) | Hourly rate (Processor type) | Monthly cost (730 hours) |
 | ---------------------- | ---------------------------- | ------------------------ |